Advanced Vocab Words - Set 8 Flashcards

 103

-# Which vocabulary word means the following? n. filth; poverty ## Footnote *Hint: starts with "s"*
+# Name the vocab term: n. filth; poverty ## Footnote *Hint: starts with "s"*

 squalor ## Footnote synonyms: dirtiness, destitution, filth, misery, deprivation They lived in _squalor_, struggling to make ends meet.